souravmajhi22/Connect4-Game/README.md

 occupying the lowest available space within the column.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.
 Connect Four is a solved game.
 The first player can always win by playing the right moves.

+**Connect4** is a two-player connection game in which the players first choose a color and then take turns dropping one colored disc from the top into a seven-column,six-row vertically suspended grid.The pieces fall straight down,occupying the lowest avaiable space within the column.

+The **objective** of the game is to be the first to form a horizontal,vertical,or diagonal line of four of one's own discs.

+**Connect-4** is a solved game .
+The first player can always win by playing the right moves.
 <a href="https://en.wikipedia.org/wiki/Connect_Four">For more details click here</a>

 ### This Connect4-game developed in java using javafx